This page of the WCSU Institutional Review Board (IRB) contains links for all materials and instructions necessary to submit an IRB proposal.

 Quality applications are essential, as they directly affect the integrity of the research process.

-It is not the role of the IRB to comment on design or to determine or improve the quality of research protocols except insomuch as those methods affect the well-being, rights, and/or other protections of those involved.
+It is not the role of the IRB to comment on design or to determine or improve the quality of research protocols except insomuch as those methods affect the well-being, rights, and/or protections of those involved.
 As such, it is the role of the researchers involved, particularly as representatives of WCSU, to

 - submit complete proposals, with all necessary documents, and

-(c) submit proposals devoid of grammatical and typological errors (particularly on documents for participants).
+- submit proposals devoid of grammatical and typological errors (particularly on documents for participants).